pslisko/performa365docs/docs/howto/manage_activities/classroom_virtual.rst

 #.
 Click **Yes** to complete the action.

 .. note:: You will not be able to delete a schedule if there are learners already enrolled to it.

+Adding a Schedule to Outlook Calendar
+*************************************

+.. note:: As a learner, you are able to add schedules to your Outlook calendar.

+#.
+Go to the activities page of your enrolled course.
+#.
+If there are any available schedules for clasroom and virtual classroom type of activities, button "Select a schedule" will be visible.
+#.
+Click on "Select a schedule".
+You will be shown a list of available schedules.
+#.
+Choose a schedule you wish to enroll into by clicking on the corresponding tile.
+#.
+A panel with schedule details opens up below.
+#.
+Click on the button "Enroll".
+#.
+You will be redirected back to the activities page.
+The activity you chose schedule for will now have a new button "Add to my Office 365 calendar".
+#.
+A modal form opens up asking you to confirm the action.
+#.
+After clicking "Yes" on the modal form, the schedule will be added to your Office 365 calendar.
+#.
+If there are any available schedules, the learner will be able to enroll into one.
+#.
+After the learner has enrolled to the schedule, a button to add the schedule to their calendar will be displayed in the activity tile.
+#.
+Click on the button to add the schedule to your calendar.